peaceian/practice/README.md

 # practice
-the practice for elements of html
+the practice for elements of HTML since 12/01/2022.